What is the difference between white and green Marseille soap?

 The crystallising process is entirely reversible and in no way deteriorates the quality of the soap.

-The black soap in tins in our 1001 BAINS and HERBIER ranges is for use in the bathroom, for exfoliation and for shaving.
-Enriched with glycerine, it moisturises the skin better, adding to the nourishing effect of the olive oil.
+The "1001bains" black soap in tins is for use in the bathroom, for exfoliation and for shaving.
+Enriched with glycerin, it moisturises the skin better, adding to the nourishing effect of the olive oil.

-The black liquid soap or paste in our LAVOIR and NATURE ranges is a multi-purpose cleaner for use in the home, washing animals or even on plants to prevent greenfly and scale insects.
+The liquid black soap or in paste in our "LAVOIR" and "NATURE" ranges is a multi-purpose cleaner for use in the home, washing animals or even on plants to prevent greenfly and scale insects.

-Aleppo soap is made at Aleppo in Syria.
+Aleppo soap is made in Aleppo in Syria.
 It is made in the same way as Marseille soap, i.e. cauldron-cooking vegetable oils using olive oil and at the end of the cooking phase, adding bay laurel oil.
+There is no bay laurel oil in Marseille soap.

 It was a marketing strategy used by the soap makers to widen their customer base.
 (Large groups of companies like L’Oréal and Renault also use this strategy...).